The Complete Guide to ServiceNow Implementation

 - Map out the existing business processes and workflows.

-- Configure basic company settings (such as company info, timezone, support email)
+- Configure basic company settings (such as company info, time zone, support email, etc.)

 Step 1: Measure and Decide Your Business Goals